James and Lakers advance with 131-122 win over Trail Blazers

+“We got better throughout the course of the series,” James said.
+“We knew we were coming into a series versus a hot Portland team that was playing the best basketball inside the bubble along with Phoenix.
+So we wanted to just come in and try to work our game, get better and better as the games went on, as the series went on.
+And I believe we did that.”

-LAKE BUENA VISTA, Fla.
-(AP) — LeBron James had 36 points, 10 rebounds and 10 assists and the Los Angeles Lakers advanced to the Western Conference semifinals, beating the short-handed Portland Trail Blazers 131-122 in Game 5 on Saturday night.
+James had 36 points, 10 rebounds and 10 assists and the Lakers advanced to the Western Conference semifinals, beating the short-handed Blazers 131-122 in Game 5 on Saturday night.

 Anthony Davis had a playoff-best 43 points for the top-seeded Lakers in their first playoff appearance since 2013.
+The Lakers hadn’t won a playoff series since 2012.

 The Lakers will play the winner of the series between Houston and Oklahoma City.
 The Rockets took a 3-2 lead with a 114-80 victory earlier Saturday.